-Under section 43O of the Gas Act 1992 Gas Industry Co must, no later than 10 working days after making a recommendation to the Minister of Energy on gas governance arrangements, publicise that recommendation and the assessment completed under section 43N of the Act.
+Under section 43O of the Gas Act 1992, Gas Industry Co must, no later than 10 working days after making a recommendation to the Minister of Energy on gas governance arrangements, publicise that recommendation and the assessment completed under section 43N of the Act.

-On 28 January 2008, Gas Industry Co made a recommendation for an amendment to regulations for enforcement of rules requiring information disclosure by gas processing facility owners.
+On 12 March 2008, Gas Industry Co made a recommendation for an amendment to Gas (Compliance) Regulations for the compliance with and enforcement of the rules relating to the allocation and reconciliation of downstream gas quantities.
 The text of this recommendation, including the assessment under section 43N of the Act, is available below:

-Recommendation to the Minister of Energy on Amendment to Gas Compliance Regulations
+Recommendation to the Minister of Energy on Amendment to Gas (Compliance) Regulations

-Appendix IV: Amended regulations

-Draft Gas (Compliance) Regulations 2008
+Appendix IV: Recommended amended Gas (Compliance) Regulations